 - 3.1.
-Candidates will only be able to attend a Breed Specific Assessment (BSA) once they have met the necessary criteria for Levels 1-3 for the specific breed for which the BSA is being held. - 3.2.
+Candidates will only be able to attend a Breed Specific Assessment (BSA) once they have met the necessary criteria for Levels 1-3 for the specific breed for which the BSA is being held.
+Potential candidates who do not have 3 Stud Book Numbers may apply to the Judges Committee stating the exceptional circumstances once all other Level 3 requirements are met to be permitted to attend the assessment and proceed to Level 4. - 3.2.
 Level 3 criteria also requires hands-on judging experience relevant to the breed.
+The 5 dogs 'judged' at the assessment can be included in the total number of dogs required, but only if no prior assessment dogs are included.
 The current minimum number of dogs required is as follows:

-Tier Minimum required hands-on experience
+Tier Minimum required hands-on

+experience

 1 15 dogs

 2 20 dogs

 3 35 dogs

 4 60 dogs

 5 90 dogs

 6 125 dogs